Skip to content

 • Length error

-To test it out, you looked up the current room temperature reading, which says 72.1.
-You did the calculation in APL:
+To test it out, you try to convert the current room temperature reading of 72.1

 (5 × 72.1 - 32) ÷ 9